alphagov/govuk-import-export-prototype/guide/use-trade-preferences-import-export/help-for-regular-exporters.markdown

 ##Get help

-You can call the HMRC VAT helpline for further information.
+You can call the [HMRC VAT helpline](/government/organisations/hm-revenue-customs/contact/vat-enquiries) for further information.

-If you are taking your first steps as an importer or exporter be aware that you have to be registered as such.
-See Economic Operator Registration and Identification (EORI) Scheme.